ecr007/English-World/Phrases-Vocabulary/M.md

 Meet: (verb) To come into the presence of someone.
 Past Tense: Met | Past Participle: Met | E.g: I met my friend at the café for coffee.

+Manage: (verb) to be responsible for controlling people or a business.
+Past Tense: Managed | Past Participle: Managed | E.g: She successfully managed the team's project.